BenjaminAchebe/Mobile-menu--Mini-Project/README.md

 ### Getting Started
 To get started with the Mobile Menu Website, you will need a web browser installed on your computer.
 The website is compatible with most modern web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

-To launch the website, simply open the `index.html` file in your web browser.
+To launch the website, simply open the `index.html` file in your web browser or click the <a href="https://benjaminachebe.github.io/Mobile-menu--Mini-Project/" target="_blank">`link`</a>

 ### Website Structure
 The Mobile Menu Website is structured as follows: